skyzh/BlueSense/README.md

 or visit [BlueSense site](https://bluesense.skyzh.xyz) for realtime climate data.

+## Any Question?

+Feel free to create any issue regarding the BlueSense project, Mr. Sans and the Telegram channel [here](https://github.com/skyzh/BlueSense/issues).
+We're glad to help and will help sort your issues into related projects including Mr. Sans, BlueMarine, BlueSensor.

 ## Legacy Branch

 This branch is the next generation of BlueSense.
 For previous versions, refer to [legacy](https://github.com/skyzh/BlueSense/tree/legacy) branch.
 We're still working on this project.

-This repo contains frontend of the BlueSense project.
+This repo contains frontend part of the BlueSense project.
 The next generation of BlueSense is built with Vue, which builds and deploys significantly faster and has a smaller bundle size than the legacy version using Angular.
-BlueSense site in this generation focuses on two functionalities: real-time report and historical data archive.
+BlueSense site in this generation serves two main purposes: real-time report and historical data archive.
 It's is aimed at reducing bundle size and speeding up loading.
 Therefore, I substitute dependencies such as Angular, firebase and chart.js for Vue, firebase REST API and hand-made chart component.
 Meanwhile I only import a small part of Bootstrap.

-## Related Projects
+## The BlueSense Project

+The BlueSense Project includes multiple parts.

 [Mr. Sans](https://github.com/skyzh/MrSans/) is the climate reporter of BlueSense.